Rewzilla/asemu/README.md

 Known Issues:
-  viewing the help screen while not full screen displays nothing At seeminly random times the program will look fine but will operate executing several instructions at once.
+  At seeminly random times the program will look fine but will operate executing several instructions at once.
-  When trying to "display" everything weird issues with the buffer being corrupted
+  When trying to "display" everything, some times there is weird issues with the buffer being corrupted Scrolling seems to display interesting figures at times when it goes out of bounds